What Is Marinol and How It Relates to Medical Marijuana Use

 - Nausea and vomiting caused by anti-cancer medicine (chemotherapy) in people with a low response rate to conventional medication for nausea.

 Off-label uses of Marinol are not officially recognized but are clinically supported and show some therapeutic promise.
 Given its THC-mimicking effects, this drug has the potential to treat glaucoma and even obstructive sleep apnea.

 The use of Marinol for pain proved to be mildly effective in managing chronic pain and muscle spasms associated with multiple sclerosis.

-Some studies also confirm that Marinol could be used successfully for pain relief and as a behavioral aid in patients with Alzheimer’s disease.
+Some studies which tried to figure out what is Marinol also confirm that it could be used successfully for pain relief and as a behavioral aid in patients with Alzheimer’s disease.